acousticrobot/web-16/_posts/2019-06-19-remastered-vectorized-sitelen.md

 - sitelen sitelen fanart
 ---

-I just heard from Jan Same has updated his vectorized sitelen sitelen.
+I just heard from jan Same that he has updated his vectorized sitelen sitelen.
 You can see more about the updates and links to download the files on his site here: http://musilili.net/sitelen-sitelen-remastered/

 Included changes:

 - he added the mising “oko” glyph
 - all the vectors are now outlines in the download files

+You can also see the original post [here](/2015/jan-same-vectorized-sitelen/)